Dairy Whipped Cream v/s Non Dairy Whipped Topping, what's the Difference and why we don't use them i

 Isn’t shocking it?
 This is what I learned once I moved back to India.
 Firstly people are not aware that there cakes and pastries are loaded with chemicals, secondly, there are no Indian vendors who cater to the requirement of Dairy Cream, as we haven’t created that kind of demand.

 Have tried Milky Mist and Niligris whip cream which claim 40% butterfat, but they taste so bad and have their shelf life is even worst.
 Next time before you purchase any cake for yourself or as a Gift for those Dear to you, Think Twice!
 The sad truth is that we were raised accustomed to Non-Dairy Whipped topping in most of our cakes.
 Forget about the consumer, Even some chefs can't tell the difference between these products.

 I strongly urge you to educate ourselves and the people around us about the existence of Non-Dairy Whip topping.

 Why can’t we use our age-old Butter for creaming?
-Our cakes 99% of the time is made with Butter…until and unless the Clients insist on the Non-Dairy whipped topping.
 We are Bakers hence educating our client becomes of paramount importance.